If you’re planning to sell a Mac that boots from an SSD, or you have an old Flash drive or SSD you want securely erase, this article has the details.

-Basically, a cryptographic erase means encrypting the drive, then throwing a way the encryption key.
+Basically, a cryptographic erase means encrypting the drive, then throwing away the encryption key.
 This renders the information stored on the drive unreadable.
-(This what happens when you do a master reset on your iOS device.)
+(This is what happens when you do a master reset on your iOS device.)
 Then the SSD is erased and formatted as usual.

-For an Mac’s boot drive, Peter Cohen explains the process nicely.
+For a Mac’s boot drive, Peter Cohen explains the process nicely.
 “How to Securely Erase a Mac SSD.”
 In brief: